GSA/digitalgov.gov/content/guides/accessibility-for-teams/product-management.md

     - Minor issues will cause problems or frustration for a small number of users.
   - Consider prioritizing the issue if it appears on high-touch pages, critical user paths, or site-wide templates.

+## Final review

-## Request a final review from an accessibility expert
+Request a final review from an accessibility expert.

 ### Steps to take